xirixiz/dsmr-reader-docker/README.md

   - rename the db folder that is mounted in the Docker container, containing the database data, to something else (.old, or whatever you like)
   - create a new db folder with the name used to mount the folder in the Docker container (so, the folder name just before you renamed it in the previous step)
   - update docker-compose or your docker run command with the new postgres version
   - be aware the client package has to be compatible with the postgres version you're going to use.
 Check here which version is within the dsmr image.
-The Docker bas image is based on python:3-slim-buster.
   - start dsmrdb (it's an empty but valid postgres db now).
   - restore the database backup created in step 2 (see "Backup and restore mechanism" in the README.md)
   - restart the dsmrdb container